sarahciston/codingcare/_drafts/meaningweaver.md

 “Translating the Bible,translation is like kissing your sweetheart through a veil.”

-“What choice of adjacent words maximizes the probability of correct choice of meaning, and at the same time leads to a small value of N? “
+“What choice of adjacent words maximizes the probability of correct choice of meaning, and at the same time leads to a small value of N?"
 “using the micro-context to settle the difficult cases of ambiguity” “one lengthens the slit in the opaque mask, until one can see not only the central word in question, but also say N words on either side, then if N is large enough one can unambiguously decide the meaning of the central word”